We are NerdWallet’s Smart Money Podcast, where we answer real-world money questions.

 Next, we move to the money question that Andrew left us.

-“I was asked a question about helping family members with their lease.
-My wife and i were asked recently to be co-signers or guarantors on a lease that would help someone get an apartment.
+“I was asked if I could help my family with their lease.
+My wife and i were asked recently to be co-signers or guarantors on a lease that would help them obtain an apartment.
 We were not certain what this might mean for us or what it might bring to our credit and finances.
 It made us feel a bit uneasy knowing it could impact our ability to purchase a home in future.
 So I wanted to know if you could answer my questions about whether you are a cosigner or a guarantee on a lease.
 Also, what risks do you face?
 And if it is wise to help your family in this way even if you don’t want to.
 Thanks.
 Bye. ”

 You can listen to the Smart Money podcast via any of these platforms: